Optns/smart-contracts/scripts/README.md

-# test token address at localhost
+# test token address at localhost ganache

 testUSD deployed to: 0xba69BE40D4A4B09E3A5eB50990cc0aBE92Cd4E1F